Can you recall what life was like before this craziness started?

 It once again demonstrated that you are faced with two choices when you have an incurable illness like MS. You either keep enjoying life or you waste away.
 Laugh or cry.
 Sink or swim.
 Do or die.

 Mine is not a fool-proof way of living, but its formula is to laugh at my inadequacies, my failures in speech as well as in writing.
-We keep track of my spoken words that come out all wrong and wonder if it’s time to work on a dictionary yet.
+We keep track of my spoken words that come out all wrong and I wonder if it’s time to publish that very dictionary.

 Life with MS is learning how to accept and how to adjust.
 It is also about recognising progress, being grateful for what you can still do and keep an optimistic view on pretty much everything in life.